Functions

 }

-/// This function takes a function pointer.
+/// This function takes a function pointer in argument.

 fn do_twice(f: fn(i32) -> i32, arg: i32) -> i32 {